-The existence of Cryptocurrency dates back to early 1980s.
+The existence of Cryptocurrency dates back to the early 1980s.
 But, the 1st Cryptocurrency, which went open for trading was Bitcoin, dating back to 2009.
 After Bitcoin, several other Cryptocurrencies were created with new algorithms with shorter or longer block times and other features to suit the future economy, better.

 - What Is Bitcoin Cryptocurrency?

-Bitcoin is a Cryptocurrency and the first publicly utilized means of exchange to combine user anonymity, decentralized control, record-keeping through a blockchain with built-in scarcity.
-Outlined first in 2008 white paper, which was published by Satoshi Nakamoto (pseudonymous group or person), Bitcoin was released in early 2009 to public.
+Bitcoin is a Cryptocurrency and the first publicly utilized means of exchange to combine user anonymity, decentralized control, and record-keeping through a blockchain with built-in scarcity.
+Outlined first in a 2008 white paper, which was published by Satoshi Nakamoto (pseudonymous group or person), Bitcoin was released in early 2009 to the public.
 Shortly, people started exchanging and mining the currency.